-EMJMDs are run by international consortia formed by at least three higher education institutions from different Erasmus+ Programme Countries.
-In addition, one or more higher education institutions from Partner Countries may form part of the consortium.
+EMJMDs are distinguished by their academic excellence and the high level of integration of the courses between multiple higher education institutions across countries.
+The programmes are run by international consortia formed by at least three higher education institutions from 27 EU Member states or 6 third countries associated with Erasmus+ Programme (Republic of North Macedonia, Iceland, Liechtenstein, Norway, Serbia and Turkey).
+In addition, one or more higher education institutions from the countries not associated with the Programme can be part of the consortium.

-- You must have a first higher education degree or demonstrate a recognised equivalent of learning according to the legislation and practices in the countries that will award the degree.
+You must have a first higher education degree or demonstrate a recognised equivalent of learning according to the legislation and practices in the countries that will award the degree.
 More specific information about entry requirements can be found on the website of each EMJMD

-- If you have already received an EMJMD scholarship, you are not eligible for an additional scholarship
+If you have already received an EMJMD scholarship, you are not eligible for an additional scholarship

-You cannot benefit from another EU-funded scholarship scheme at the same time as receiving support for your EMJMD.
+Applicants cannot benefit from another EU-funded scholarship scheme at the same time as receiving support for your EMJMD.